syl20lego/insomnia-plugin-aws-cognito-token/README.md

 # insomnia-plugin-aws-cognito-token
 Insomnia plugin for AWS Cognito allowing you to fetch the JWT Token automatically and inject the token in the `Authorization` header.

+Note: version 0.10.0 changed the Tags order, you may have to reorder your Tags value.

 ## NPM
 [https://www.npmjs.com/package/insomnia-plugin-aws-cognito-token](https://www.npmjs.com/package/insomnia-plugin-aws-cognito-token)